ska-sa/katgpucbf/misc/xbgpu/README.md

 In theory, any Jenkins server should be able run the pipeline from the Jenkinsfile, however for this repo, there are a few additional requirements:
 1. The node the docker server run on requires a Nvidia GPU of compute capability 7.5 or above.
-Basically the GPU is required to have Tensor cores.
+Basically the GPU is required to have Tensor Cores.
 2. The docker engine that Jenkins points to will need to be able to access the host GPU.
 Nvidia provides a tool do this, called the [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime).
 This need to be installed and then the `--gpus all` flag needs to be added when calling docker run (`docker run --gpus all ...`).
 The